namanr17/RCTF_write-ups/README.md

 **Solution**

-Here, _Old_ refers to the old fashioned basic cell phones and the given crypted text contains only repeated decimal numbers.
-Thus, it seems like the flag is encrypted with an old fashioned keypad just like it was used to type back then.
+Here, _Old_ refers to the old-fashioned basic cell phones and the given encrypted text contains only repeated decimal numbers.
+Thus, it seems like the flag is encrypted with an old-fashioned keypad just like it was used to type back then.

 ![](writeupfiles/keypad.jpg)